NeuroTech-Leuven/BrainBrowsR/README.md

 # BrainBrowsR

 This is the project code of NeuroTechLeuven's BrainBrowsR!
 BrainBrowsR is a software stack that allows a user to control the browser through SSVEP.
-We want to unlock the social media for people with extreme paralysis, ALS or locked-in syndrome.
+We want to unlock social media for people with extreme paralysis, ALS or locked-in syndrome.

 To achieve this, we built a web-extension that inserts stimuli into the web-page.
 Looking at these flickering elements generates a specific electrical signal in the brain, which we can measure with commercially available neurotechnology.